25 Travel Trailer Must-Haves to Get on the Road Now

 2. RV Sidewinder

-An RV hose support, also known as a ‘sidewinder,’ will allow you to set up your sewer hose so it is running downhill and keeps everything moving in the right direction through your hose.
+An RV hose support, also known as a ‘sidewinder,’ will allow you to set up your sewer hose to run downhill and keep everything moving in the right direction through your hose.

 Camco Sidewinder RV Sewer Hose Support